-Cyber risk has now emerged as a high profile problem; so much so, it is now ranked third in the potential claim risk list as well as for legal defense costs for businesses.
+Cyber risk has emerged as a high profile problem.
+So much so, it is now ranked 3rd in the potential claim risk list as well as for legal defense costs for businesses.
 More than 30,000 websites are infected every day and 90% of all businesses have suffered from some form of computer hacking within the past 12 months.
 Weekly we hear on the news of another data breach affecting the security of personal information and the possibility of identity theft.

 The future is no longer years away, it’s here; everyone needs to take cyber risk seriously.

 Here is an example of a potential claim: